raghavmecheri/viper/Proposal.md

 	do something
 ```

-Cython uses if/else/elif conditionals like Python:
+Viper uses if/else/elif conditionals like Python:

 ```python
 if a == b: